DinosaurTheory Introduction and Evidence Summary

 This Brachiosaurus previously stood behind the Chicago Field Museum, but like its counterparts, it has since gone extinct.

 Currently, African elephants and giraffes represent the upper limits of size and height that terrestrial animals can achieve in today’s environment, constrained by factors such as bone strength, muscle strength, blood pressure, and possibly gravitational respiratory stress.
-Yet during the Mesozoic era, 65 to 245 million years ago, the largest dinosaurs grew to over three times the height and at least fifteen to thirty times more massive than these modern animals.
-Species such as Argentinosaurus, Brachiosaurus, and Patagotitan mayorum reached lengths exceeding 30 meters, weights of at least 70 metric tons, and over 12 meters in height.
+Yet during the Mesozoic era, 65 to 245 million years ago, the largest dinosaurs grew to nearly three times the height and at least fifteen to thirty times more massive than these modern animals.
+Species such as Argentinosaurus, Brachiosaurus, and Patagotitan mayorum reached lengths exceeding 30 meters, over 12 meters in height, and weights of at least 70 metric tons.

-Paleontologists have floated one questionable hypothesis after another in their efforts to convince the public that there is nothing unusual about dinosaurs being so large.
+Paleontologists have proposed various explanations for how these exceptionally large animals could function on land.
 Initially, many of the bipedal dinosaurs were mounted in museums as though they walked on four legs.
-Nearly a century ago, paleontologists suggested that the largest dinosaurs, such as sauropods, had behavior similar to that of hippos, spending most of their time partially or fully submerged in water to rely on its buoyancy for support.
+To account for the largest dinosaurs - the sauropods - paleontologists suggested that they spent most of their time partially or fully submerged in water so that the buoyancy of water supported most of their weight.
 Now, paleontologists argue that dinosaurs were significantly lighter due to having hollow bones.

 3. Tall Dinosaurs' Blood Pressure Paradox